2025/6

 Form Guide Last season City showed how it is possible to quickly move up the table with good recruitment and Aldershot did the same in reverse after losing 2 of their 2023/4 season star players.
 City were joined in the 2024/5 play offs by just one (FC Halifax) of the 6 teams who reached the 2023/4 play offs places.
 Add in the uncertainty of the new salary cap management protocol (aka PSR) and anything could happen.
 Equally, we saw with Tamworth, Southend, Braintree and Boston, clubs can make a poor start, but when they get it right, a club can quickly rise up the table.

 • Play Offs (6): Initially I struggled to come up with enough sides to fill the top places.
 On reflection, Carlisle bounced back quickly from their last relegation to the Conference and can count on a large home crowd (and Regan Linney's menace) whilst Southend should "go again", seemingly a more stable club a year on from their takeover.
-Forest Green Rovers' physicality and organisation (and budget) should see them challenge again (if they quickly overcome the Cotterill - Savage transition).
-From the 2024/5 mid - lower table, Eastleigh, Aldershot and Woking (after Neal Ardley's "close season magic" (and budget) could join them.
-Eastleigh have been active in their summer recruitment and stated that they turned down bids for Tyrsee Shae, rumours suggested City had bid £100,000 to activate his release clause.
+Forest Green Rovers' physicality and organisation (and budget) should see them challenge again, especially with Nick Haughton added to the ranks, if they quickly overcome the Cotterill - Savage transition.
+From the 2024/5 mid - lower table, Eastleigh, Aldershot and Woking (after Neal Ardley's "close season magic" (and budget)) could join them.
+Eastleigh have been active in their summer recruitment and stated that they turned down bids for Tyrsee Shade, rumours suggested City had bid £100,000 to activate his release clause.
+However, he was to eventually leave.

 • Falling (3): Halifax and Gateshead might struggle to challenge for the play off positions again, both have lost key players (and Halifax a manager of 3 year's standing).
-Equally, Rochdale might struggle as their EFL parachute payments tail off.
+Equally, Rochdale, despite some decent looking signings, might struggle as their EFL parachute payments tail off.

-• Mid Table (5): For once, Altrincham, minus a whole forward line, Tamworth whose style makes them difficult opponents, Sutton United, Solihull Moors and Yeovil Town (with investment from Dubai from a person with a Thai sounding name and backgsround in sports schools) could find themselves mid table.
+• Mid Table (5): For once, Altrincham, minus a whole forward line, Tamworth whose style makes them difficult opponents, Sutton United, Solihull Moors and Yeovil Town (with investment from Dubai from a person with a Thai sounding name and (this bit sounds familiar) a background in sports schools) could find themselves mid table.
+Of those, Sutton have been busy in the summer and could finish the highest of the 5.

 • Strugglers (9): In a bold move, it is reasonable to suggest all 4 promoted sides (Brackley Town, Scunthorpe United, Truro City and Boreham Wood) will struggle, just as in recent seasons.
 To that list, can be added perennial strugglers Wealdstone, relegated Morecambe, even if they start the season, and Hartlepool, still seeking new ownership, both seem to lurch from financial crisis to financial crisis amid ownership challenges.
 Despite the ownership issues being unresolved, in June Pools sacked Anthony Limbrick after just 4 months in charge and appointed the experienced, but oft sacked, Simon Grayson.
+Despite comments to the contrary, Raj Singh appears to have sanctioned a long list of experienced signing for the Poolies.
 Promoted a year ago, both Braintree and Boston seemed doomed early season, but both finished strongly, Boston largely due to solid teamwork and Braintree thanks to the Lisbie twins, neither of whom they will be able to call upon this season.
 Brackley, Boreham Wood, Wealdstone and Braintree might struggle the most.

-Solid signings, first 4 all "Bosman" signings from Football League clubs, they were offered new terms at their previous club but declined in favour of City.
-Presumably all thought prospects were brigher at City (maybe a combination of salary, contract length, expectation of more game time, City's set up or any number of other factors
+4 of the first 5 were solid signings from Football League clubs, 3 were offered new terms at their previous club but declined in favour of City.
+Presumably all thought prospects were brighter at City (maybe a combination of salary, contract length, expectation of more game time, City's set up or any number of other factors) than staying where they were

-The majority brought a difference emphasis, a strong physical presence, vocal leaders and some with a history of promotion.
-Of the first 8 summer signings, 5 dropped down from the Football League and one moved up into National League.
+The majority brought a different emphasis, a strong physical presence, vocal leaders and some with a history of promotion.
+Of the first 8 summer signings (by August 2), 5 dropped down from the Football League and one moved up into National League.

 Season - Review (WIP, plus everything else from here)